spraveenio/rocm-device-metrics-exporter/README.md

 -  Run the following make target in the TOP directory.
 This will also generate the required protos to build the amdexporter application binary.
-   		`make all`
+   	```
+    cd $TOPDIR
+    make all
+    ```

 ### 2. Build exporter container
 -  Run the following make target in the TOP directory:

-   	`make docker`
+   	```
+    cd $TOPDIR
+    make docker
+    ```
 ### 3. Run exporter
   - docker environment
     - To run the exporter container after building the container in $TOPDIR/docker, run:

     ```
-    cd $TOPDIR
+    cd $TOPDIR/docker/obj
+    tar xzf exporter-release-v1.tgz
-    ./docker/start_exporter.sh -d docker/exporter-docker-v1.tgz
+    ./start_exporter.sh -d docker/exporter-docker-v1.tgz
     ```

     - To run the exporter from docker registery
     ```
     docker run --rm -itd --privileged --mount type=bind,source=./,target=/var/run -e PATH=$PATH:/home/amd/bin/ -p 5000:5000 --name exporter 		registry.test.pensando.io:5000/device-metrics-exporter/rocm-metrics-exporter:v1 bash
     ```
    - ubuntu linux debian package
      - Supported ROCM versions : 6.2.0 and up
      - prerequistes
        - dkms installated on the system
        - rdc service is expected to be up and running with supported versions only
-       - sample rdc.service is available in example/rdc.service
+         - sample rdc.service is available in **example/rdc.service**
       - Services run on following default ports.
 These can be changed by updating the respective service file with the below option

-    gpuagent - default port 50061 : changing this port would require amd-metrics-exporter to be configured with the port as these services are dependent
+        - gpuagent - default port 50061 : changing this port would require amd-metrics-exporter to be configured with the port as these services are dependent

+        `gpuagent -p <grpc_port>`

+        - exporter http port is configurable through the config file **ServerPort** filed in /etc/metrics/config.json : please refer to the example/export_configs.json
           ```
-    gpuagent -p <grpc_port>
-    ```

-    exporter http port is configurable through the config file ServerPort filed in /etc/metrics/config.json : please refer to the example/export_configs.json
-    ```
           amd-metrics-exporter - defualt port 5000
                -agent-grpc-port <grpc_port>
            ```

-  - if running unsupported rocm then the behavior is undefined and some metric fields may not work as intended update the LD_LIBRARY_PATH in '/usr/local/etc/metrics/gpuagent.conf' to proper library location after installation and before starting the services. the following libraries must be installed onto the new Library path or the system with below command
+  - if running unsupported rocm then the behavior is undefined and some metric fields may not work as intended update the **LD_LIBRARY_PATH** in _/usr/local/etc/metrics/gpuagent.conf_ to proper library location after installation and before starting the services.
+    -   the following libraries must be installed onto the new Library path or the system with below command

         `apt-get install -y libdrm libdrm-amdgpu1`

-  - installation package
+  -  package installation
+    ```
-   `$ dpkg -i amdgpu-exporter_0.1_amd64.deb`
+    $ dpkg -i amdgpu-exporter_0.1_amd64.deb
+    ```

-  - default config file path /etc/metrics/config.json
+  - default config file path _/etc/metrics/config.json_

-  - to change to a custom file, update /lib/systemd/system/amd-metrics-exporter.service ExecStart=/usr/local/bin/amd-metrics-exporter -f <custom_config_path>
+  - to change to a custom conifg file, update _/lib/systemd/system/amd-metrics-exporter.service_

+    **ExecStart=/usr/local/bin/amd-metrics-exporter -f <custom_config_path>**

   - enable on system bootup (Optional)